cmy2k/tiledev/README.md

 ### DNS mapping
 See [this link](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html) for mapping S3 to a custom domain name.

-## Serving from CloudFront
-CloudFront (CF) is the AWS CDN and is the preferred way for serving static content.
-There are several good reasons to use CF.

-1. Some informal testing with POSTman shows that a request for a tile from S3 completes in about 100-300ms, while a request for the same tile from CF responds in about 50-80ms.

-2. With CF, custom error behaviors can be defined.
-In the case of tiles, there may be extents that are requested by the client that don't exist.
-Instead of responding with a 403 like S3 does, CloudFront can be configured to handle 404s and 403s with a 200 and a specified response.
-So, if an image that doesn't exist is requested, CF can respond by providing a single transparent PNG.
-This is especially critical for sparse data sets where the majority of tiles may in fact be blank.
-In the above example, around 66% of files were empty.
-A massive amount of storage could be saved by discarding all empty files and providing instead one transparent tile with the custom error response.

-To configure this custom error behavior:

-a.
-Select the Distribution
-b.
-Select Error Pages
-c.
-Create Custom Error Response for 403 and 404.
-Set the response code to 200 and the response page path to the blank tile in the store.

 # Cost to store in S3 and serve with CloudFront
 Note that the following estimates are based on ealry 2015 prices.
 These regularly drop in price.
 For example, in late 2014 when I was first investigating this, the cost to transfer data between S3 and CF was $0.02/GB, now it is free.
 Edge locations were selected only for US and Europe.